MRoth1910/Vesperale-Romanum/Hyphenation_rules_medieval_modern_Latin_notated.md

 	- *om-nis*, *prop-ter*, *ag-men*, *scrip-si*, *tec-tum*, *pos-se*, *il-le*, *dex-ter*, *At-las*, *Les-bos*
-NB: sol-le-mni-tas is incorrect according to this rule. also unclear why it is scrip-si and not scri-psi (etymology?)
+NB: sol-le-mni-tas is incorrect according to this rule. also unclear why it is scrip-si and not scri-psi (etymology?) babel latin as of TeXLive 2021 sets hyphenation point as -pt

 3. If three or more consonants occur between two vowels, the hypenation point is before the last but two consonant [l + 2, so count two back] if the group ends in *sch*, *scr*, *spl*,